Donny Osmond Leaves Las Vegas To Head Home For Grandson’s Big Football Game: See The Sweet Photo

-Donny Osmond went home to Utah over the weekend, and it was for a very sweet reason.
+Donny Osmond went home to Utah over the weekend for a very sweet reason.
 The Donny & Marie star left Las Vegas immediately after his residency show at the Flamingo Hotel and Casino on Friday so he could cheer for his grandson at his 7th-grade championship football game.

 Osmond, 61, took to Instagram to share a photo of him and his wife Debbie with their grandson Dylan as they posed on the football field with the stunning Utah mountains in the background.
 For the family photo, the Osmond brother is decked out in a gray sweater and jeans with a striped scarf around his neck, while his wife of 41 years wears a long navy coat for the chilly Utah day.